Ruluk/ovh_cloud_controller/readme.md

 project_id=abc123def456abc123def456
 ```

+Second, make sure you have `jq` installed.

-Second, run `bash get_consumer_key.sh` to fill a new consumer key.
+Third, run `bash get_consumer_key.sh` to fill a new consumer key.
 It will require a web authentication.

 Then, you're ready to go!